Piano lessons with Adam

 Of course, how much time you practice depends on your age, skill level, and your desire to play.
 A rough guideline is to take your age and multiply times 10 minutes to find the amount a practice you can expect to do each week.
 For example, a 12-year old can expect to practice 120 minutes over the week.
 This comes to roughly 24 minutes each day for 5 days.

 If you would like to discontinue piano lessons, please inform me before the last lesson.
-Students who have paid for the entire term will receive a refund for unused lessons (10% discount will be removed).
+Students who have paid for the entire term will receive a refund for unused lessons.
 I reserve the right to dismiss any student due to lack of interest, lack of practice, poor attitude/behavior or any other reason.
-If I sense this is a possibility, I will speak to you and your student about it, and put the student on a 4-6 week trial period, during which the student has an opportunity to improve and stay enrolled.
+If I sense this is a possibility, I will speak to you and your student about it, and put the student on temporary trial period, during which the student has an opportunity to improve and stay enrolled.

 students of all ages